rominasoto-tw/documents/sample-tutorial.md

 ---
 layout: page
-title: Sample Markdown step-by-step Tutorial
+title: Create a GitHub Repository
 subtitle: This is a sample tutorial on how to create a GitHub Repository that I created using markdown.
 ---